Tampa Bay Buccaneers Betting Guide: Odds And Predictions

 - Ravens +2.5 (-110)

 In this example, Tampa Bay is favored by 2.5 points, indicated by “-2.5.”
 If the Bucs win the game 31-27, the Bucs (-2.5) win the bet and would have a total payout of $19.09 on a $10 bet ($9.09 in profit).
-If the Ravens keep the game within three and lose 33-31 the Ravens (+2.5) would win, and the payout would be the same as listed above.
+If the Ravens keep the game within three and lose 33-31, the Ravens (+2.5) would win, and the payout would be the same as listed above.

 Point total (over/under)

 The point total refers to the over/under line set by books.
-This number projects the total number of points scored in a game and, like prop betting, is bet whether one thinks the score will go over or under the set point total.
-For example, the Buccaneers’ Week 8 matchup with the New York Giants had a projected point total of 49.5 points.
+This number projects the total number of points scored in a game and, like prop betting, is bet on whether one thinks the score will go over or under the set point total.
+For example, the Buccaneers' Week 8 matchup with the New York Giants had a projected point total of 49.5 points.
 Tampa Bay won the game 25-23, resulting in 48 combined points.
-Those that bet under the point total would have cashed out.
+Those who bet under the point total would have cashed out.

 In-play and live betting